Years in Existence

 Goal I. To obtain an understanding of the microscopic anatomy of the eye and the ocular adnexa

 Goal II.
 To learn the histologic features of the responses of ocular tissues to injury and/or diseases

 Goal III.
 To develop skills necessary to evaluate surgical specimens with the aim of formulating differential diagnoses that include ophthalmic diseases that are common in a modern clinical practice, or that are rare, but especially important because of their life-threatening or vision-threatening potential

 Goal IV.
 To learn the traditional and newest, modern methods and techniques (immunohistochemical, immunoperoxidase, electron microscopic, etc.) used by pathologists to analyze specimens and how those methods help to distinguish a specific diagnosis among a long list in a differential diagnosis

-Goal V. To develop research projects in the laboratory and/or based on clinicopathologic material available through the David G. Cogan Ophthalmic Pathology Laboratory, MGH Pathology Department, and community-based clinical practices affiliated with the Infirmary and its full-time hospital-based staff
+Goal V. To develop research projects in the laboratory and/or based on clinicopathologic material available through the David G. Cogan Ophthalmic Pathology Laboratory, MGH Pathology Department, and community-based clinical practices affiliated with Mass.
+Eye and Ear and its full-time hospital-based staff

 Specific Description and Activities

 Weekday afternoon supervision of a resident who evaluates the 10-15 eye pathology cases generated each day.
 Collaborates in the generation of microscopic description and a tentative diagnosis.
 After the fellow and resident have interpreted the set of cases, all slides will be reviewed by an attending pathologist and the fellow’s and resident’s diagnosis will either be confirmed or revised according to the attending’s recommendation.